arielt/neut-dumper/README.md

 # Neut dumper

 Neut dumper collects raw performance data triggered by different events.
-Collected data can be inspected in IndexedDB or exported to file.
+Collected data can be inspected in IndexedDB or downloaded as a file.

 ## Installation